khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

 As seen in the above code, we simply use the str `float` instead of writing all the float dtypes that are supported

-Another example is :func:`ivy.floor_divide` with a tensorflow backend:
+Another example is :func:`aikit.floor_divide` with a tensorflow backend:

 .. code-block:: python